Home > Short-Term Health Insurance > Tennessee Short-Term Health Insurance

 Is short-term health insurance available for purchase in Tennessee?

 Yes.
-As of 2024, there were at least five insurers offering short-term health insurance in Tennessee.
+As of early 2026, there were at least six insurers offering short-term health insurance in Tennessee.

 Which short-term health plan durations are permitted under Tennessee rules?